lastingParadox/ff-site/archive-to-markdown/md/ff2/mousehole.md

 > It's not going to look good for me, since I'm a cop right next to a ROBBERY.

+_Jim glares at the two spectres robbing a gift shop._

 **Bagelwrecker** _(02-Jul-18 06:29 PM)_

-@Magic8Ball Do I rush over to the museum to go steal the jewel while the security is preoccupied?
+@Magic8Ball Does Seth rush over to the museum to go steal the jewel while the security is preoccupied?

 **Magic8Ball** _(02-Jul-18 06:29 PM)_